GUILD OF INTERNATIONAL SONGWRITERS & COMPOSERS

 UK SONGWRITING CONTEST 2014

-The 2014 UK Songwriting Contest is now open for entries
+The 2014 UK Songwriting Contest supported by The Guild is now open for entries

 Details on the 2014 contest will appear in the Guild's Songwriting & Composing Magazine.